jackokring/agon-vdp/STATUS.md

  ratio applied to the `dest` channel.
 The source `chan` always runs at the programmed frequency note.
 Applying more than 1 modulator to a channel has undefined behaviour.
+ * `VDU 23, 0, &C1, n` altered so maybe one day MOS will send byte $43 as `n` when running binaries for version control.
+Oh, I can dream.
+It's my fork.

 ## The Emulator VDP